hymanroth/sembat/README.md

 #### Inputs
 * Cells - You can set the number of cells in your battery via this parameter, and if the transmitter receives a different number, the script will complain via its status code (see below) and issue a low-piched beep.
 Setting this value to zero (the default) disables cell count checking.

-* Thr (%) - This is threshold below which the script is invoked.
+* Thr (%) - This is the threshold below which the script is invoked.
 Note: the scale used is 0 to 100%, not -100% to 100%

 #### Outputs
 * code - This shows the script's status.
 The minus symbol blinks approximately once per second to show the script is running.
 The status codes are as follows: